-Once you have your Console linked to your Storage Platform, you can deploy Data Management Agents directly from this Console.
+Once you have your Console linked to your Storage Platform, you can deploy Data Management Agents directly from the Console.

 - If you make use of a Redstor managed platform and don't host your own, follow the instructions for installing an Agent instead.